 - Infrastructure: Large stage, dressing rooms, and performance hall.

-- State of Disrepair: Moderate, with some parts still well preserved.
+- State of disrepair: Moderate, with some parts still well preserved.

-- Access: Moderate, some areas are secure.
+- Access: Moderate, with some areas being secured.

 Conclusion